xepan/doc/General-Company-Settings.md

 ##SMS Prefix And Postfix
-If you want to add some particular suffix or prefix, as your signature or wishes in the message, everytime you send message, You can specify them here.
+If you want to add some particular suffix or prefix, as your signature or wishes in the message, every time you send message, You can specify them here.

 	Message Prefix:
 	As the name suggests, you can specify any pharse, you want appear just before your actual message.